 With her deepening experience—particularly in women’s health care—Sylvia began to develop her own prescriptions and formulas.
 Produced under the Earthly Tonics label, Wild Woman’s Formula is a tonic she developed with a colleague for treatment during the perimenopausal years.

 A small practice with a homegrown flavor, Hersey Health Care aims to provide the highest standard of health care with easy accessibility while mixing the traditional with the complementary in medical care.
 Sylvia’s motto is, “When in Doubt, Examine the Patient!”—an approach that is integral to her friendly, professional, and caring bedside manner.

-Twice voted Ashland’s Favorite Doctor (most recently in 2011) by Sneak Preview readers, Dr. Sylvia Chatroux has ranked among Ashland’s top doctors every since 1994.
+Sneak Preview readers have voted Dr. Chatroux one of Ashland’s Favorite Doctors every year since she started her practice in 1994.
 Sylvia and Noel are delighted to practice medicine and social work (respectively) in Ashland, where together they enjoy their daughters, the wonderful community, hiking, skiing, and all of the rich recreational and cultural opportunities available in Southern Oregon.
 Sylvia also has a deep appreciation for yoga, a practice she frequently recommends to her patients.